Upcoming Opportunities and Announcements About Fall 2020

 Hillis instructs diaconate candidates

 Throughout the year, faculty in the theology department work with priests, pastors and lay leaders in a variety of congregational settings.
 This year, Dr. Greg Hillis has traveled to various Roman Catholic dioceses throughout the country to work with permanent diaconate candidates as they prepare for ordination as deacons in the church.
 He has been asked to provide insights on church history, Eucharistic theology, as well as various aspects of moral theology.
 He has so far worked with candidates in the Archdiocese of Louisville, the Diocese of Alexandria (Louisiana), and the Diocese of Belleville (Illinois).
-In 2018-2019 he will be travelling to the Diocese of Little Rock (Arkansas) and the Diocese of Cheyenne (Wyoming).
+In 2018-2019 he will be traveling to the Diocese of Little Rock (Arkansas) and the Diocese of Cheyenne (Wyoming).

 Mentoring: Biblical, Theological, and Practical Perspectives